python-trio/trio/docs/source/tutorial.rst

      child2 exiting!
    parent: all done!

-(Your output might have order of the "started" and/or "exiting" lines swapped compared to to mine.)
+(Your output might have the order of the "started" and/or "exiting" lines swapped compared to to mine.)

 Notice that ``child1`` and ``child2`` both start together and then both exit together, and that the whole program only takes 1 second to